-A change in season is the perfect time to perform routine maintenance on Ledwell equipment.
-Regularly servicing bulk feed trucks and trailers will help keep your equipment running as smoothly as possible.
+A change in season is the perfect time to perform routine bulk feed trailer maintenance.
+Regularly servicing bulk feed trucks and trailers will help keep your Ledwell equipment running as smoothly as possible.
 To help, we created a list for you to follow to make sure everything on your bulk haul equipment is running smoothly.

 Before inspecting any Ledwell equipment, make sure to set the parking brake, turn on safety lights, and chock the wheels.
 Be aware of your surroundings while walking around your bulk feedbody.